 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Serial bedside evaluations are essential to elicit and distinguish between reflexive and voluntary responses to various forms of stimulation that differentiate VS from MCS.
 Clinicians should attempt to increase arousal before performing evaluations to assess level of consciousness any time impaired arousal is observed or suspected.
-Conditions that may confound the diagnosis of DOC should be identified and treated prior to establishing a final diagnosis4.
-The CRS-R guides assessments, which includes but is not limited to determining the ability to use objects functionally.
+Conditions that may confound the diagnosis of DOC should be identified and treated prior to establishing a final diagnosis.6 The CRS-R guides assessments, which includes but is not limited to determining the ability to use objects functionally.
 Infrequent responses to complex commands are typically adequate to determine the presence of consciousness, whereas consistent responses to simple commands are required for the same.
-Misdiagnosis of DOC is consistently reported to be approximately 40%.5
+Misdiagnosis of DOC is consistently reported to be approximately 40%.7

-Presently, no laboratory studies, including imaging, definitively diagnose DOC, and are note used for this purpose.5 There is limited evidence supporting the use of specific technologies to assist with prognosis (see early predictions of outcomes).
+Presently, no laboratory studies, including imaging, definitively diagnose DOC, and are note used for this purpose.7 There is limited evidence supporting the use of specific technologies to assist with prognosis (see early predictions of outcomes).

 Clinicians can consider MRI six to eight weeks post injury for those in the VS to assess for injury to the corpus callosum, dorsolateral upper brainstem, or corona radiata, which is associated with remaining in the VS at 12 months following TBI.
-Similarly, a SPECT scan one to two months post injury can assist in 12-month prognostication of recovery of consciousness and degree of disability/recovery for patients in traumatic VS4.
-Some evidence suggests functional magnetic resonance imaging (fMRI) may be useful to detect consciousness in some subjects who clinically appear to be in VS.6 Positron emission tomography (PET) and magnetoencephalography (MEG) may offer similar utility.
+Similarly, a SPECT scan one to two months post injury can assist in 12-month prognostication of recovery of consciousness and degree of disability/recovery for patients in traumatic VS.6 Some evidence suggests functional magnetic resonance imaging (fMRI) may be useful to detect consciousness in some subjects who clinically appear to be in VS.8 Positron emission tomography (PET) and magnetoencephalography (MEG) may offer similar utility.

 Supplemental assessment tools

-- The JFK Coma Recovery Scale Revised (CRS-R) is the most widely used and recommended assessment tool.
+The JFK Coma Recovery Scale Revised (CRS-R) is the most widely used and recommended assessment tool.
 It assists with differential diagnosis, prognosis, and treatment planning.
 It assesses 6 domains, including auditory, visual, motor, oromotor/verbal and communication functions in addition to arousal.
-Response are arranged in a hierarchal format progressing from brain stem-mediated to cortical functions.
+Responses are arranged in a hierarchal format progressing from brain stem-mediated to cortical functions.
 Scores range from 0-23 with higher scores indicative of higher cortical function.

 Early predictions of outcomes